Kong/docs.konghq.com/app/docs/0.14.x/plugin-development/distribution.md

 ### Packaging sources

-You can either use a regular packing strategy (eg. `tar`), or use the LuaRocks package manager to do it for you.
+You can either use a regular packing strategy (e.g. `tar`), or use the LuaRocks package manager to do it for you.
 We recommend LuaRocks as it is installed along with Kong when using one of the official distribution packages.